anhpt379/dotfiles/README.md

 **Key concepts:**

-- macOS is in charge of handling clipboard, notifications and GUI-based applications (Chrome, Slack, Kitty, etc.).
+- macOS is in charge of handling clipboard, notifications and GUI-based applications (Chrome, Slack, WezTerm, etc.).
 - the linux VM is in charge of text-based applications (fish, nvim, git, etc.).
 - ssh port forwards (port 2224 → 2227) are being used to make `open`, `noti`, `pbcopy` and `pbpaste` commands work within the VM.